About

 Communications I use chat for simple everyday discussions, and emails for the formal ones that need to be referred later on.
 I am trying to avoid long meetings and always have an agenda.
 I should follow up if needed or log notes where everyone has access.

-Writing I usually start with a skeleton where I am throwing random thoughts, I then parse my text to make it readable and use my last parse for making it simple.
+Writing I usually start with a skeleton where I am throwing random thoughts, I then parse my text to make it readable and use my last parse to make it simple.

-Prioritization While there might be this urgent feature that I’m trying to keep for the next sprint, I prioritize using mainly the value/effort framework.
+Prioritization While there might be this urgent feature that I’m trying to keep for the next sprint, I could prioritize using several frameworks.
+However, I do prefer RICE.
 Trying to keep requests in a different place than requirements and make sure I equally get all stakeholders' input before I start.

-Design I enjoy crafting low-fidelity designs using Balsamiq.
-I then present to the team so that I get an initial effort estimate, coming back for fixes and pushing them straight to an artist.
+Design I enjoy crafting low-fidelity designs and my prefered tool is Balsamiq.
+I then present to the team so I get initial effort estimates, coming back for fixes and pushing them straight to an artist.
 I am sure they know how to create better experiences than I do.

 Presentations Crafting a presentation follows my Writing routine with some constraints.
 Twenty words per slide are more than enough.
-Showing something that moves, but not just animations is a key to engaging an audience.
+Showing something dynamic, but not just animations is a key to engaging an audience.

-Leadership Here I stand with the flat leader definition.
+Leadership Flat style.
 I try to advise rather than command, commands are for the computers I work with humans.
 I am simply trying to compile clear goals, receive commitment, and let people work with minimal pings.
-I am available to help and use retrospectives for making our team better.
+I am available to help and use retrospectives for doing it better.

 💎My Values